- The coming of sin into the world

 Most Bible readers are familiar with the example of Satan’s influence on Judas Iscariot.
 Joh 13:2 By supper time, the devil had already put it into the heart of Judas, the son of Simon Iscariot, to betray him.
 Luke also confirms the same: But Satan went into Judas called Iscariot, who belonged to the circle of the twelve. – We do not know exactly how long Judas had matured this thought in his mind.
 He must have hoped that Jesus would become a secular king who would have rebelled against the Roman Empire and liberated Israel.
 When it became clear at Easter that this was not Jesus’ goal, Judas was disappointed.
 At this point, always attentive Satan struck.

-Sin from within (‘the heart’) is spoken of, these Bible verses.
+Sin from within (‘the heart’) is spoken of, in these Bible verses.

 Jer 17:9 The heart is deceitful above all things, and incurable; who can know it?